hoangduytran/blender-manual/manual/physics/fluid/type/domain/settings.rst

    while higher values can be used to advance the simulation faster (good for generating fluids to be used in still renders).

+.. _bpy.types.FluidDomainSettings.use_adaptive_timesteps:

+Use Adaptive Time Steps
+   Lets the solver automatically decide when to perform multiple simulation steps per frame.
+   It takes into account the maximum and minimum number of time steps, the current *Frame Rate*, and the *Time Scale*.

 .. _bpy.types.FluidDomainSettings.cfl_condition:

 CFL Number